bhrevol/dlsite-async/README.md

  (Work(...), datetime.datetime(2024, 7, 16, 14, 55, 40, tzinfo=datetime.timezone.utc)),]
 ```

-Download the first page from a Comic Viewer ebook work to the current working directory
+Download the first page from a Comic Viewer or Webtoon ebook work to the current working
-(as a web-optimized WebP image):
+directory (as a web-optimized WebP image):

 ```py
 >>> import os